fnilvuwu/The-Complete-HTMX-Course-Zero-to-Pro-with-HTMX/README.md

 # The-Complete-HTMX-Course-Zero-to-Pro-with-HTMX
-Note: make sure to run cd into hypermedia-api folder before running the server using node server.js since the path is relative to the server
+Note: make sure to cd into hypermedia-api folder before running the server using node server.js since the path is relative to the server